 Every letter of the alphabet is made up of a circle or a straight line.
 You can help develop kid’s skills by copying shapes or tracing around kitchen objects.
-Draw around wooden spoons, cookie cutters or saucepans.
+Draw around a wooden spoon, cookie cutters or saucepans.
 This will develop pencil control skills.

 Not everyone wants to draw.
 Often boys are not interested.
 Get them to draw shapes using car toys rather than pencils.
 Or help to draw a city where cars have to drive along straight roads and roundabouts.
 This still develops eye-hand coordination skills, an essential for handwriting.

 Sometimes kids can be intellectually ready to write before their hand is ready.
-Their hand muscles and control are yet to fully mature.
-How they hold their pencil will give you a clue to whether they are ready, Holding it like a dagger.
+Their hand muscles and hand control are yet to fully matured.
+How they hold their pencil will give you a clue to whether they are ready, holding it like a dagger.
 Or with their fingers at the top and using it like a paint brush means their hands have not fully developed.
-To help your child, encourage them to play with small, fiddly items e.g. Lego or coins.
+To help your child’s hand development encourage them to play with small, fiddly items e.g. Lego or coins.
 This will develop essential handwriting skills.